 4. Be frank

 Honesty is the best policy when it comes to talking about Stranger Danger.
 So don’t withhold information or worry about scaring your kids.

 “Kids are a lot stronger than we give them credit for,” says Dr. So.
 “You don’t need to baby them all the time.
 Talk to them as one person to another.
 Tell them they need to be responsible for protecting themselves.”

 Even with year after year of reminders, being safe still requires a little luck — not being in the wrong place at the wrong time.
 But unsafe situations can be less risky when Stranger Danger precautions are ingrained.

-“Kids like certainty and predictability,” says Dr. Rosenthal.
+“Kids like certainty and predictability,” he says.
 “Reiterating what to do around strangers helps take the uncertainty out of a risky situation should one occur.”